 36. As per Government instruction, the Promoter may be required to abide by the relevant Government directions and/or laws current at the time of the event, which may include maintaining a mandatory contact register of patrons attending the Event.
 Maintaining a contact register is an additional protection measure and one of the most effective ways to control the spread of COVID-19 in WA.

-38. Condition 6a.
-Vehicle passes may not apply to other events held by the Promoter in situations where the event does not have a camping option.
-In cases where vehicle passes are required, these will be available though the event ticketing website and described on the event specific terms and conditions or social media page.
+38. Condition 6a. vehicle passes may not apply to other events held by the Promoter in situations where the event does not have a camping option.
+In cases where vehicle passes are required, these will be available through the event ticketing website and described on the event specific terms and conditions or social media page.

 The following definitions apply to the Terms and Conditions and unless otherwise defined shall apply to all other publications by the Promoter in relation to the Event.